 Here is a list of the 19 MRT stations along the 31-station Sungai Buloh-Kajang route which provide access to shopping outlets, based on information provided by MRT Corp.

-Other shopping spots not mentioned in the infographic are Sunway Nexis and Giant Kota Damansara which are accessible from the Surian MRT station; eCurve and Tesco Kota Damansara from Mutiara Damansara station; Glo Damansara Mall and Hero Supermarket from Taman Tun Dr Ismail station.
+Other shopping spots not mentioned in the infographic are Sunway Nexis and Giant Kota Damansara which are accessible from the Surian MRT station; eCurve and Tesco Kota Damansara from Mutiara Damansara MRT station; Glo Damansara Mall and Hero Supermarket from Taman Tun Dr Ismail MRT station.

 In total, there are 43 shopping malls, supermarkets, wet markets and street markets for the convenience of the passengers.
 Also, there are also around 11 hospitals or healthcare providers along the MRT SBK line.